azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 6. Open another browser instance (You could try this from your mobile device).

-7. Enter another username, and Select Join.
+7. Enter another username, and select **Join**.

-8. From either session, fill in the Chat text box and select Send.
+8. From either session, fill in the Chat text box and select **Send**.
 You can try using @ and \# too, just to seed some text for search.

     ![The Live Chat window shows a chat going on between two users.](media/image109.png 'Live Chat window')